 In December 2015, Mary changed roles and is now the Safety Investigator responsible for managing the investigation of cabin related incidents and accidents, and progressing the company's Fatigue Risk Management System.

 Lisa has been in the aviation industry for over 20 years, working for several different ad-hoc charter and scheduled airlines, flying as cabin crew on both turbo prop and jet aircraft.

 She has been with easyJet since 2004 where she was initially a Cabin Crew Trainer conducting training for cabin crew and pilots in First Aid, SEP, CRM, Security and Dangerous Goods.
 After an enjoyable 5 years in training, Lisa moved onto the Cabin Safety Department.

 Her current role is the Cabin Safety Manager based at easyJet’s Head Office in Luton.
 Lisa is a cabin safety subject matter expert, she conducts safety investigations for cabin mandatory occurrence reports and monitors trends in order to ensure a safe operation.
 The role also includes writing and reviewing safety procedures, ensuring that risk assessments are conducted and that all procedures are safe and compliant with regulation.

 Safety is easyJet’s number one priority and so Lisa’s experience in the industry helps to ensure that this is maintained in the cabin safety department.

 Unite (Cabin Crew - British Airways)

-Been flying as cabin crew for nearly 20 years and a workplace rep for almost 16 years.
-Started at bmi, progressed to Cabin Service Manager and was a Cabin Safety Trainer.
+Kris has been flying as cabin crew for nearly 20 years and a workplace rep for almost 16 years.
+He started at bmi and progressed to Cabin Service Manager and was also a Cabin Safety Trainer.

-I value CHIRP as a vital tool in maintaining safe flying operations.
-I consider my place on the committee as one of the highlights of my career.
+He values CHIRP as a vital tool in maintaining safe flying operations and considers his place on the Cabin Crew Advisory Board as one of the highlights of his career.

 UNITE Regional Manager